onaio/fhir-web/.github/ISSUE_TEMPLATE/opensrp-web-bug-report.md

 assignees: ''
 ---

-## Project deployment did you experience the bug on
+## In what project deployment did you experience the bug?

-## How do we replicate the bug
+## How do we replicate the bug?

-## How is the feature with the bug expected to work
+## How is the feature with the bug expected to work?

 ## Please share any other relevant information about the bug or project.